Harikumar4/fashion-mnist/README.md

 To run this project in Google Colab, upload your dataset CSV files and ensure the file paths are correctly set.
 The model can be trained and evaluated using the provided code.

+## Areas of Improvement

+While the model achieved an accuracy of 89%, there are certain areas where it can be improved:

+### Problem
+The model tends to confuse between similar clothing items, particularly between shirts and t-shirts, as well as shirts and coats.
+This indicates that the current model may not be extracting complex enough features to accurately distinguish between these similar items.

+### Solution
+To address this issue, more complex feature extraction techniques may be required.
+Potential solutions include:
+- **Deeper Layers:** Incorporating more layers in the neural network to capture finer details and differences between classes.
+- **Transfer Learning:** Leveraging pre-trained models to benefit from learned features in similar tasks and improve classification accuracy for challenging classes.

+These improvements could help the model better differentiate between similar clothing items and enhance overall performance.

 ## Conclusion

 This project provides an effective approach to classifying fashion items using a CNN.
 The model's performance could be further improved by fine-tuning hyperparameters, adding more data, or experimenting with different model architectures.